oroinc/documentation/backend/architecture/tech-stack/file-storage.rst

 Add Ability To Configure File System Adapter with parameters.yml
 ----------------------------------------------------------------

-Additional Gaufrette adapter types can also be enabled to support configuration via `config/parameters.yml` file.
+You can also enable additional Gaufrette adapter types to support configuration via the `config/parameters.yml` file.

 To do this, create a configuration factory class that implements |ConfigurationFactoryInterface| and register it as the configuration factory for the `oro_gaufrette` bundle in your bundle class:

 .. code-block:: php